Physician Assistant Masters PA Programs & Degrees

 In evaluating a physician assistant school, important factors to consider are:

-Accreditation: A degree from an accredited school is necessary to obtain licensure
+- Accreditation: A degree from an accredited school is necessary to obtain licensure

-Pass rate on the Physician Assistant National Certifying Exam: Research the pass rate for the NCCPA Exam at your preferred institution.
+- Pass rate on the Physician Assistant National Certifying Exam: Research the pass rate for the NCCPA Exam at your preferred institution.

-Patient Care Experience: The amount of hands on training offered varies among programs, check with university or college personnel to ensure you will receive an adequate amount of field training.
+- Patient Care Experience: The amount of hands on training offered varies among programs, check with university or college personnel to ensure you will receive an adequate amount of field training.

-Program Flexibility: Determine the level of schedule freedom you need.
+- Program Flexibility: Determine the level of schedule freedom you need.
 Many online physician assistant programs allow students to set up their own rotations.